 • Presentation of a paper or poster on a groundwater topic at a conference or workshop.

-Applicants for the bursary scheme must fulfill one of the following criteria:
+Applicants for the bursary scheme must fulfil one of the following criteria:

 - Attend an Irish Institution;